Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: NANUQ metric of a phylogenetic network

 \emph{Case 4.4: $x_i, x_{j+1} \in C$ and $x_j \not \in C$.} By symmetry, we may assume that $x_i \in C_1$, $x_j \in B_1$ and $x_{j+1} \in C_2$, so $|B_1| = 1$ and $|B_2| = 0$.
 Then, $E_1 = 2|A_2| + 2|B_2| -2|A_2| = 2|B_2| = 0$ and $E_2 = -2|A_1||A_2| - 2|B_1||B_2| = -2|A_1||A_2|$.
 Hence, $E_1 - E_2 \geq 0$, so $D_1 - D_2 > 0$. \end{proof}

-We now show that the NANUQ metric is circular decomposable with support exactly the set of splits induced by the displayed trees of a network. \begin{theorem} Let $N$ be a semi-directed network on at least four leaves from the class $\BB_2$.
+We now show that the NANUQ metric is circular decomposable with support exactly the set of splits induced by the displayed trees of a network.
+We conjecture that this theorem can be extended to the class~$\NN_2$ (for some more details, see the discussion in \cref{sec:discussion}). \begin{theorem} Let $N$ be a semi-directed network on at least four leaves from the class $\BB_2$.
 Then, the NANUQ metric $d_N$ is circular decomposable and its support is $\Split (\T (N))$. \end{theorem} \begin{proof} We may assume that $N$ is in $\BB'_2$, i.e., is strictly level-2, since the result is known for level-1 networks \cite{allman2019nanuq}.
 By \cref{prop:splits_are_circular}, $\Split (\T (N) )$ is a circular split system congruent with the circular order induced by~$N$.
 Then, by \cref{prop:split_weights,lemma:NANUQ_weights_zero,lemma:NANUQ_weights_nonzero}, $d_N$ is circular decomposable and has support $\Split (\T (N))$. \end{proof}